Idaho Freedom Foundation

 The Idaho Freedom Foundation (IFF) is a conservative and libertarian think tank located in Boise, Idaho.
+Ronald M. Nate has served as the organization's president since January 2024.

 Founding

 IFF was begun in 2009 by Wayne Hoffman, who had been the Canyon County Republican Party vice chairman and spokesman for U.S. Rep. Bill Sali.
 Formerly, Hoffman was a newspaper reporter for the Idaho Statesman, leaving in 2005, and before that had worked for the South Idaho Press in Burley, the Idaho Press Tribune in Nampa, and a southern Idaho radio station.